material-components/material-components-ios/components/Buttons/README.md

 The _floating action_ button is circular, floats a considerable amount above its parent, has its own background color, and also raises briefly when touched.
 Only use a floating action button for the main action of a screen.

+Flat button, raised button and floating action buttons all inherit from the same MDCButton class.
+You should not directly instantiate an MDCButton object.

 - - -